martinmoene/variant-lite/README.md

 variant: Allows to default-construct variant
 variant: Allows to copy-construct from variant
 variant: Allows to move-construct from variant (C++11)
+variant: Allows to obtain the index of the current type
+variant: Allows to inspect if variant is "valueless by exception"
 variant: Allows to copy-assign from variant
+variant: Allows to copy-assign mutually empty variant
+variant: Allows to copy-assign from empty variant
+variant: Allows to copy-assign to empty variant
 variant: Allows to move-assign from variant (C++11)
+variant: Allows to move-assign mutually empty variant (C++11)
+variant: Allows to move-assign from empty variant (C++11)
+variant: Allows to move-assign to empty variant (C++11)
 variant: Allows to construct from element value
 variant: Allows to copy-construct from element
 variant: Allows to move-construct from element (C++11)